Igalia/explainers/spell-check-dictionary/README.md

 ### 2. A Unified `CustomDictionary` Across Features
 <details>
 Domain-specific vocabulary isn't unique to spell checking — the [Web Speech Contextual Biasing API](https://github.com/WebAudio/web-speech-api/blob/main/explainers/contextual-biasing.md) addresses somewhat similar needs for transcription, and text-to-speech may eventually need pronunciation hints for the same terms.
+The proposed [Proofreader API](https://github.com/webmachinelearning/proofreader-api?tab=readme-ov-file#interaction-with-other-browser-integrated-proofreading-features) also has a need for some kind of related features, as would, for example [translation APIs](https://github.com/webmachinelearning/translation-api/issues/9).

-A shared `CustomDictionary` abstraction could in principle serve all of these.
+Abstractly, a shared `CustomDictionary` abstraction could in principle serve all of these.

-We decided against this for the following reasons:
+However, we decided against this for the following reasons:

 * Chromium already ships the Web Speech biasing feature unprefixed, and Firefox is close behind, leaving little room for redesign.

 * Browsers can already choose to treat Web Speech terms as valid for spell checking (or vice versa) without any additional API surface, or via later convenience methods.
+That is, if it is clear this is always desired - but it is not.

 Authors who want to share vocabulary between both APIs today can do so simply: